mlewis2257/snake-game/readme.md

 1. Create a grid that will be the board
    // Render board
-   // Render function will render() when the game starts and after every time you eat food.
+   // Start game, when the game starts and after every time you eat food update the css properties
-   //setTimeout or potential while loop to run the game constantly or end when out of bounds or runs into tail
+   // setTimeout or potential while loop to run the game constantly or end when out of bounds or runs into tail
 2. Display score
    // Have score and high score initialize as 0
    //